Mishravaibhav0032/CST8913/Lab-6/Lab-6.md

 Readings :

- - Database Migration: It was difficult to guarantee data consistency throughout the migration.
+ - Database Migration : It was difficult to guarantee data consistency throughout the migration.
- - Reworking Legacy Code: The monolithic program needed extensive reworking because several of its components were closely connected.
+ - Reworking Legacy Code : The monolithic program needed extensive reworking because several of its components were closely connected.
- - Learning Curve: It required some time to become acquainted with Azure services and their setups.
+ - Learning Curve : It required some time to become acquainted with Azure services and their setups.

 An added benefit is Infrastructure as Code (IaC) :-